NVDA Q3 Earnings Alert: Why our AI stock picker is still holding Nvidia stockRead More

 By Laila Kearney

-NEW YORK (Reuters) -Oil prices fell by more than $1 a barrel on Monday after Israeli officials said they wanted to avoid dragging the Middle East into an all-out war while responding to a deadly rocket strike in the Israeli-occupied Golan Heights over the weekend.
+NEW YORK (Reuters) -Oil fell by nearly 2% on Monday after Israeli officials said they wanted to avoid dragging the Middle East into an all-out war while responding to a deadly rocket strike in the Israeli-occupied Golan Heights over the weekend.

-On Sunday, Israel's security cabinet authorized Prime Minister Benjamin Netanyahu's government to decide on the "manner and timing" of a response to the attack at a football field.
+On Sunday, Israel's security cabinet authorized Prime Minister Benjamin Netanyahu's government to decide on the "manner and timing" of a response to the attack at a sports field.

 Israel vowed retaliation in Lebanon against Iran-backed Hezbollah, which denied responsibility for the attack.
 Israeli jets hit targets in southern Lebanon on Sunday.